Who Is Naomi Campbell?

 Campbell was given the chance to demonstrate her acting skills with a recurring role on the hit American drama Empire, which debuted in 2015.
 That year she also appeared on the anthology series American Horror Story: Hotel.

-Campbell went on to another recurring role in the musical drama Star, beginning in 2017, before returning to reality television as a judge for Amazon's fashion competition series The Cut in 2020.
+Campbell went on to another recurring role in the musical drama Star, beginning in 2017, before returning to reality television as a judge for the fashion competition series The Cut in 2020.

 Meanwhile, she launched a YouTube channel, Being Naomi, and continued her work in the modeling industry by becoming the face of the NARS cosmetics Spring 2019 campaign.